structured-query-language/structured-query-language.github.io/find-the-latest-reported-values-with-ease-using-max_by-and-min_by-aggregations.md

 ## Basic Example

 `MIN_BY` and `MAX_BY` functions allow you to find the minimum or maximum value in a given column based on the values in another column.
-For example, if you have a table with three columns, order_number, sales associate and order_amount, you can use the min_by(order_number, order_amount) to find the row with the order with the lowest price for each sales associate:
+For example, if you have a table with three columns, order_number, sales associate and order_amount, you can use the `min_by(order_number, order_amount)` to find the row with the order with the lowest order_amount for each sales associate:

 ###  Input Table